Prison on Fire: Plot

 The following summer Micky is transferred back to the prison.
 He's still seeking revenge since being a triad boss he was never assaulted before.
 Yiu asks Officer Hung to move him and Ching to a different prison, but Hung brushes him off.
 During the next prison inspection, Yiu approaches the inspector and demands a transfer to protect them from the triads.
 Hung - who's also present during the inspection - denies the presence of triads among the prisoners and claims the two were having problems due to gambling debts.
 The warden requests a report, but ultimately Yiu and Ching have to remain in the prison.

 Some time later, the members of Bill's triad initiate a hunger strike to protest against a price surge for cigarettes.
 Micky's men and the other prisoners join the strike.
 Hung approaches Micky and demands him to stop the strike, otherwise he'd put all triad leaders in solitary confinement while telling them Micky had accused them of initiating the strike.
 Micky doesn't want to rat them out and instead defames Yiu as the instigator.
 In addition Hung whispers to Ching in the presence of the others, alluding Ching would rat on them.
 When the prison warden enters the room he demands everyone to resume their meals.
-While Micky obeys, Hung threatens Ching to also resume eating, which enrages him to the point that he and Yiu assault Hung.
-They are restrained and Hung has them moved back to the cell (where they are at the mercy of the triads).
+While Micky obeys, Hung threatens Ching to also resume eating, to which Ching and Yiu retaliate out of rage on one hand and also to prove that they have not betrayed the inmates.
+In the end, they are restrained and Hung has them moved back to the cell (where they are at the mercy of the triads).

-Back in the cell Micky's men start beating up Yiu and Ching as soon as the guards leave the cell.
-The other prisoners however demand that Micky fights against Ching man to man.
-Without the support of his henchmen he doesn't stand a chance.
-When Micky goes to the ground, his men intervene nonetheless and support him.
+Once the guards are gone, Micky's men start beating Yiu and Ching.
+However, having lost the respect of the inmates by giving up on the hunger strike, other inmates stop the lynching and demand that Micky fights Ching one to one.
+In the ensuing chaos, Mickey’s henchmen are blocked by other inmates from intervening, and Mickey gets brutally beaten by Ching under the cheering from the other inmates.
 In the meantime the guards are alarmed by the noise of the fight, but are unable to take action since the absent Hung locked up the cell.
 Ching wins the upper hand against Micky and almost strangles him to death with a bed pole.
 When the guards manage to get a hold of Hung and storm the cell, Ching needs to let go of Micky who he had almost killed.
 A huge brawl arises and Ching knocks Hung down with a drop-kick from a bunk bed.
 Laughing madly he jumps on Hung and bites his ear off.

-A few months later Yiu is released from prison and being welcomed from his family and his girlfriend.
+Months later Yiu is released from prison and being welcomed from his family and his girlfriend.
 When leaving the prison they see how Ching (who had been moved to a hospital after the fight) is moved back to the prison in a bus.